-Another alternative is to select a location that can generally host a water feature, such as the east, southeast and north sectors.
+Another alternative is to select a location that can generally host a water feature, such as the east, southeast, and north sectors.
 The water element will feed the east and southeast wood element.
-The north sector is governed by water and is typically a good candidate for a water feature.
+The north sector is governed by the water element and is typically a good candidate for a water feature.

 Feng Shui Analysis and Water Star